 Is the money paid under a settlement agreement tax free?

-How much tax an employee pays on a settlement agreement sum will depend on a number of factors dependent on the relevant tax rules at the time.
+How much tax you pay on a settlement agreement sum will depend on a number of factors dependent on the relevant tax rules at the time.

-If payment is made as compensation for losing employment and in other restricted circumstances, the employee may be entitled to receive £30,000 without deductions for tax.
+If payment is made as compensation for losing employment and in other restricted circumstances, you may be entitled to receive £30,000 without deductions for tax.
+In unusual situations, you may be able to recieve more.

-There is often a clause in the settlement agreement which requires the employee to indemnify the employer in relation to any additional tax it might be asked to pay.
+There is often a clause in the settlement agreement which requires you to indemnify your employer in relation to any additional tax it might be asked to pay.
 Whether this tax indemnity is included in the final agreement may depend on each party’s leverage in the negotiations.

 How do you know if the settlement agreement is a good deal?